Incompatibility rule: Germany

 Germany has a long tradition of incompatibility resolutions (Unvereinbarkeitsbeschluss) issued by its parties: Communist Party of Germany (KPD) adopted an incompatibility resolution against the left-wing International Socialist Youth League (ISYL) already in 1922.
-ISYL members moved on to Social Democratic Party of Germany (SDP), and SDP followed with its own resolution in 1925.
+ISYL members moved on to Social Democratic Party of Germany (SPD), and SPD followed with its own resolution in 1925.
 The compilation of these resolutions for a particular party is also known as an incompatibility list, Unvereinbarkeitsliste.

+The Christian Democratic Union of Germany (CDU) officially maintains a stance of incompatibility regarding coalitions and similar forms of cooperation with both The Left and the Alternative for Germany (AfD) since 2018.